 Green River Community College and its employees are required to maintain all documents and records pertaining to its conduct and performance.
-Public records can be writing, recording, picture, electronic disk, magnetic tape, or an email.
+Public disclosure requests may include:

 We are not required to create records.
 If a record does not exist, then we cannot fulfill your request for public information.

 What records are not subject to public disclosure?